Build from Franchise Location Authority Kit

 - 4Review performance by market monthly so authority-building actually improves local retrieval, trust, and conversion quality.

 Franchise Location Authority Kit groups Franchise Answer Map and Franchise Trust Guide into a practical planning path for franchise marketers, local owners, regional operators, and multi-location growth teams.
-Inside the AI Business Operating System, the kit helps owners connect the front door: AI receptionist systems, smart website intake, appointment booking, CRM routing, follow-up, review automation, and reactivation.
+Inside the AI Business Operating System, the kit helps owners connect the front door: AI receptionist systems, lead capture and follow-up, appointment booking, CRM routing, follow-up, review automation, and reactivation.

 Kit Thesis